dswenn/dswenn.github.io/library.md

 51. Polarity Management: Identifying and Managing Unsolvable Problems by Barry Johnson
 52. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
 53. Prophet by Kahlil Gibran (30%)
-54. On China by Henry Kissinger
-55. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
+54. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo
-56. Persepolis by Marjane Satrapi
+55. Persepolis by Marjane Satrapi
-57. toast by Nigel Slater
+56. toast by Nigel Slater
-58. The Mysterious Island by Jules Verne
+57. The Mysterious Island by Jules Verne
+58. The Fire Next Time by James Baldwin
+59. A Pattern Language: Towns, Buildings, Construction by Christopher Alexander
+60. The Divine Comedy by Dante Alighieri
+61. A Fortune-Teller Told Me by Tiziano Terzani
+62. The Beekeeper: Rescuing the Stolen Women of Iraq by Dunya Mikhail
+63. The Story of my Experiments with Truth by M.K.
+Gandhi
+64. The Culture Code by Clotaire Rapaille
+65. The Book of Awakening by Mark Nepo
+66. The Wounding and Healing of Desire: Weaving Heaven and Earth by Wendy Farlay